 4. Schools with International and Global in their name without any apparent reason

 There are quite a few schools in the fourth category.
 The reason, though unknown to me, does not always seem to be to fool parents.
 Some of these are India’s most highly rated schools and have been around for ages even before many of us heard of International education.
 The Mother’s International School (MIS) and Bluebells School International seem to be two such examples in New Delhi.
-Similarly, Lotus Valley International School (LVIS) and Shri Ram Global School (SRGS) seem like two such schools in Gurgaon.
+There are similar schools in most cities including Gurgaon.
 Make no mistake, many of these offer an excellent education and I have first-hand experience of a couple, but I am just uncertain of their international or global intent.

-International Education and International School are two different things
+International Education and an International School are two different things

 Simply put, a school that offers an international curriculum such as IB or IGCSE can be said to provide an International education in the Indian setting.